Give another person access to a QRO Online account

 - Click Assign to save.

 You will need to tell the other person that they have access to the account information.
-OSR Online will not notify them for you.
+QRO Online will not notify them for you.

 Company and trust accounts